jordan-bott/RainyDay/docs/theme-switcher.md

 The `useTheme()` hook from `next-themes` provides access to both setting the theme, and viewing the current theme.

 > [!NOTE]
-> Any UI can be used for the theme switcher so long as `setTheme()` is used with an event handler such as `onClick`.
+> Any UI can be used for the theme switcher so long as `setTheme()` is used with an event handler such as `onClick` to set the theme.
 The following example uses two buttons: one for light mode, and one for dark mode to control which theme is used by the app.

 ```tsx
 'use client'